Skip to main content Skip to footer

 2 minute read

-Brand collaborations are nothing new – examples go as far back as 1924, when artists began collaborating with winemakers to create unique and eye-catching labels for wine bottles.
+Brand collaborations are nothing new – examples go as far back as 1924 when artists began collaborating with winemakers to create unique and eye-catching labels for wine bottles.

 Today, we see collaborations between brands, artists and celebrities regularly, the most commonplace being within the lifestyle, fashion, beauty and alcohol sectors.

-Consumer data shows that collabs are particularly effective with Gen Z and Millennial consumers, with 60% reporting that they have purchased special edition releases, and this figure is still impressive at 40% for Gen Xers (Shopmium, 2021).
+Consumer data shows that collaborations are particularly effective with Gen Z and Millennial consumers, with 60% reporting that they have purchased special edition releases, and this figure is still impressive at 40% for Gen Xers (Shopmium, 2021).

 Co-marketing is a partnership between two brands that work together, promoting their own products or brand as part of a joined-up campaign, such as Volvo and Lego’s partnership.
 Volvo has been named as the official car of Legoland, giving both brands access to each other’s audience with their combined promotions.